-Rett syndrome (RTT) is a neurological disorder that affects girls almost exclusively.
-It is characterized by normal early development during the first six to 18 months of life, and is followed by a short period of developmental stagnation or regression affecting language, gait and hand use.
-This period is followed by the emergence of distinctive hand movements, irregular breathing, and other multisystem manifestation.
+Rett syndrome, also known as RTT, is a neurological disorder that primarily affects girls, although boys with the disorder are increasingly being identified.
+It is characterized by normal early development during the first six to 18 months of life, followed by a period of developmental stagnation or regression affecting language, gait and hand use.
+Distinctive hand movements, irregular breathing and other multisystem manifestations typically emerge next.
 Other common features include epilepsy, intellectual challenges and slowed head growth.

-Although Rett syndrome is caused by mutations in the MECP2 gene, several genetic disorders (FOXG1, CDKL5 and duplication of MECP2) have a similar clinical presentation and patients with these genetic disorders are also seen in this clinic.
+Although Rett syndrome is caused by mutations in the MECP2 gene, several genetic disorders (FOXG1 syndrome, CDKL5 deficiency disorder and MECP2 duplication syndrome) have a similar clinical presentation, and patients with these genetic disorders are also seen in this clinic.

-Kennedy Krieger Institute, through its Center for Synaptic Disorders, is one of the few healthcare providers in the mid-Atlantic that diagnoses and treats these syndromes.
-We provide comprehensive medical evaluations and clinical care.
+Kennedy Krieger Institute, through its Center for Synaptic Disorders, is one of the few healthcare providers in the Mid-Atlantic that diagnoses and treats these syndromes, through comprehensive medical evaluations and clinical care.
 In addition to our expertise in these rare disorders, our interdisciplinary resources mean that our patients' needs can be met at one location.
-It is our goal to help our patients and their families gain a better understanding of the condition and access appropriate medical care and therapeutic interventions to improve their overall health and quality of life.
+It is our goal to help our patients and their families gain a better understanding of the condition, and access appropriate medical care and therapeutic interventions to improve their overall health and quality of life.